jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **elective attributing CFC** , for an interest holder and an accounting period, means a CFC for which the interest holder has made an election under section EX 73 (Election that CFC not non-attributing active CFC or FIF not non-attributing active FIF) that is effective for the accounting period
   - **elective attributing FIF** for an interest holder and an accounting period, means a FIF for which the interest holder uses the attributable FIF income method and has made an election under section EX 73 (Election that CFC not non-attributing active CFC or FIF not non-attributing active FIF) that is effective for the accounting period
   - **electronic format** means the format and the electronic means by which a return or particulars that are filed electronically are provided
+  - **eligible candidate** means an eligible candidate as defined in section 67 of the Parliament Act 2025
   - **eligible hedge** is defined in section EM 8 (Some definitions) for the purposes of subpart EM (Hedging of currency movements in Australian non-attributing shares and attributing FDR method interests)
   - **eligible research and development expenditure** is defined in section LY 5 (Eligible research and development expenditure)
   - **emergency call** is defined in section CX 34 (Meaning of emergency call)